QuaSi-Software/Documentation/docs/gensim_user_manual.md

 Quickstart:

-- Download the zip-file and save it **locally** to your computer (don't use remote disks for better performance). **Note:** Strictly avoid umlaute in the file path as this can cause a crash of Excel-VBA!
+- Download the zip-file and save it **locally** to your computer (don't use remote disks for better performance). **Note:** Strictly avoid umlaute in the file path as this can cause a crash of Excel®-VBA!
 - Unpack the zip-file
-- Install the required dependencies, at least *Microsoft Excel®* and OpenStudio (see below for details!)
+- Install the required dependencies, at least *Microsoft Excel®* and OpenStudio® (see below for details!)
 - Allow file `GenSim.xlsm` to be accessed in the file property settings
 - Start GenSim by opening file `GenSim.xlsm` and check the correct file paths in the *INSTALLATION* tab
 - Enable macros and access to the VBA Object Model in the *Microsoft Excel®* Trust Center